HOW TO CELEBRATE DIVERSITY IN THE EFL CLASSROOM

-Why is diversity in the EFL classroom important?
+Why is learning about diversity important?

 This is important for the classroom because in order to learn our students need to be relaxed, open and engaged – in other words, their affective filter needs to be lowered.
 This won’t happen if students feel uncomfortable with each other.
-Pairwork and group work are integral parts of EFL lessons and won’t work if students don’t want to work with each other.
+Pairwork and groupwork are integral parts of EFL lessons and won’t work if students don’t want to work with each other.

 At the same time, being accepting and understanding of each other’s differences is a key element of life outside the classroom as well.
-These days especially relationships between people of different backgrounds are very important.
+These days especially relationships between people of different backgrounds is very important.

 How can we celebrate diversity in the classroom?